matthieus/matthieus.github.com/_posts/2013-06-17-how-we-model-in-angularjs.md

     });

 We can see the use of refreshers in the code above, the relevant refreshers are called when the POST returns.
 _Note:_ From a server roundtrip point of view, this method is ineffecient.
-We could return the modified objects with the POST response, but that would assume that the server knows what is the data that should be updated on the screen, that's a mix of concern I'd be ready to accept only if really necessary.
+We could return the modified objects with the POST response, but that would assume that the server knows what is the data that should be updated on the screen, that's a mix of concern I'd be ready to accept only if performance constraints made it really necessary.

 # Questioning that choice